BroadSoft-Xtended/DeveloperPortalDocs/Hub/PrivateData.md

-# UC-One Hub API - How to support Private Data
+# How to support Private Data

 Please contact me at jodonnell@broadsoft.com since this is not yet supported by the portal and the work must be done manually.